elp2/advent_of_code/README.md

 ## Day 16.
 Simple with one miss where I didn't reverse the "b" string initially.
 Didn't need any optimization for Part 2.

+## Day 17.
+Easy once I fixed a bug in Part 2 where I wasn't ending solutions which reached the goal.

+## Day 18.
+Easy.
+Didn't even need to optimize for part 2 by caching.